 With 43% of the kids starting a home fire being in this age group, teaching fire safety for children as early as possible needs to become a priority.
 For comparison, those aged between 13 and 17 were responsible for just 9% of the home fires started by kids.

-Of the home fires started by children, 83% are started by boys.
+28. Of the home fires started by children, 83% were started by boys.

 Once again, the numbers show that fires have a gender bias.
 It seems boys tend to be drawn to fire, as shown by the piece of fire safety statistics claiming that 83% of all home fires started by children are started by males.